 The community is involved in sustainable practises, such as harvesting Brazil nuts, small-scale agriculture, and even tourism.

 Within the Esa Eje Communal Reserve, you can find the Posada Amazonas Lodge, which is owned and operated by the Esa Eje themselves.
-One of the best things for sustainable tourism is to benefit local inhabitants and the Posada Amazonas is a fantastic example of sustainable tourism.
+One of the best things for tourism is to benefit local communities and the Posada Amazonas is a fantastic example of this.

 Within the reserve, you can find different small clay licks to see parakeets, oxbow lakes to find giant river otters, many trails to find several different rainforest monkeys, and much more.